Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds: Manifold-valued metamorphosis model

 for all $t<s \in [0,1]$, whereas the scalar material derivative $z$ obeys the inequality

-In fact, the equivalence is already implied by the following proposition. \begin{proposition} For every $z$ fulfilling \eqref{eq:z} there exists a $\tilde z$ fulfilling \eqref{eq:tildez} with $z \geq |\tilde z|$.
-Vice versa, for every $\tilde z$ fulfilling \eqref{eq:tildez} there exists a $z$ fulfilling \eqref{eq:z} with $z = |\tilde z|\,$. \end{proposition} \begin{proof} For given $\tilde z$ the result follows from the triangle inequality by choosing $z = \vert \tilde z \vert$.
+In fact, the equivalence is already implied by the following proposition, which in particular proves that the manifold-valued metamorphosis energy~\eqref{eq:c_path} coincides with the metamorphosis energy functional~\eqref{eq:DefinitionPathenergy} in the case of $\R^C$-valued images. \begin{proposition} For every $z$ fulfilling \eqref{eq:z} there exists a $Z$ fulfilling \eqref{eq:tildez} with $z\geq\Vert Z\Vert$.
+Conversely, for every $Z$ fulfilling \eqref{eq:tildez} there exists a $z$ fulfilling \eqref{eq:z} with $z=\Vert Z\Vert$. \end{proposition} \begin{proof} For given $Z$ the result follows from the triangle inequality by choosing $z = \Vert Z \Vert$.
 To prove the converse, let $z$ solve \eqref{eq:z}.
 Taking the $L^2$-norm on both sides implies

 i.e.~the function~$t\mapsto\image(t,Y(t,x))$ is $AC^2([0,1],L^2(\domain))$ in the sense of \cite[Definition~1.1.1]{Ambrosio}.
-Using \cite[Remark~1.1.3]{Ambrosio} one can additionally infer the a.e.~differentiability with derivative $Z\in L^2((0,1),L^2(\domain))$ such that
+Using \cite[Remark~1.1.3]{Ambrosio} one can additionally infer the a.e.~differentiability with derivative $\widehat Z\in L^2((0,1),L^2(\domain))$ such that